owlbeatsmusic/grafik/README.md

 # Grafik
 Small graphcis library using linux framebuffer.
+Also includes custol logging, .ini read/write and input.
 Made for learing.
 (The grafik_input, grafik_log & grafik_config *should* both work separately in other projetcs.)

 ### Setup
 ```console